-Norway has transposed the EU BRRD into local legislation effective from January 2019 and, as such, we consider the country an operational resolution regime.
+Norway has transposed the EU BRRD into local legislation effective from January 2019, and, therefore, we consider the country an operational resolution regime.
 Despite its ownership and public mandate, KBN is not excluded from the scope of Norway's BRRD implementation.
-Therefore, in accordance with our methodology we apply our Advanced LGF analysis, considering the risks faced by different debt classes across the liability structure in the unlikely even that KBN would enter resolution.
+Therefore, in accordance with our methodology we apply our Advanced LGF analysis, considering the risks faced by different debt classes across the liability structure in the unlikely event that KBN would enter resolution.